Stylok5/Project-1-Tetris/README.md

 ![Alt text](https://i.imgur.com/blbXywL.png "Optional title")

-I incremented the currentPosition by one and then set the rotation to 0 after looping through all rotation states.
+I increment the currentPosition by one and then set the rotation to 0 after looping through all rotation states.
 Then with the last two lines the current variable is updated with the next rotation and the tetromino is then created and displayed.

 ### Day 8 and 9 :